 One thing many overlook is the importance of precision.
 In real studies, even small errors can affect the results.
 It’s easy to forget that the way you measure temperature can change your conclusions.

 Another oversight is ignoring the assumptions behind the methods.
-Take this: if you assume constant volume, it simplifies calculations but might not reflect real-world conditions.
-Being aware of these limitations is key Simple, but easy to overlook.
-Worth knowing..
+As an example, if you assume constant volume, it simplifies calculations but might not reflect real-world conditions.
+Being aware of these limitations is key Most people skip this — try not to..

 Also, don’t underestimate the role of data analysis.
-Numbers alone aren’t enough.
+But numbers alone aren’t enough.
 You need to interpret them, identify trends, and draw meaningful conclusions.

 Practical Tips for Success